jayswan/strength_training/README.md

 A friend asked me to write up some basic notes on my current strength training routines.

 This is informed by the fact that I train at home, with a small but versatile range of equipment.
-I am reasonably fit, in my late 40s, and my priorities are to preserve strength while minimizing injury risk.
+I am reasonably fit, in my ~late 40s~ early 50s, and my priorities are to preserve strength while minimizing injury risk.

 I train every weekday for about 20-30 minutes.
 There's nothing magic about this; your frequency and volume of training can and should change at various points in your life.
 In general, I have found that frequent, short periods of strength training work well for me, but you might be different.